xmersad/Linux-Programming-Interface/README.md

 | :-----: | :-----------------------: | :-----------------------------------------: | :--------------------------------------------------------------: | :----: |

-## Exercise README template (required)
+## Exercise README template

-Each exercise directory must include a `README.md` with these fields:
+Each exercise directory includes a `README.md` with these fields:

 1. **Title** — short exercise title
 2. **Goal** — explicit, single-paragraph statement of what the exercise demonstrates